ryantd42/NY-Legislative-Git/2023/A888C-2023/bill.md

   January 11, 2023
   ___________

- Introduced by M. of A. JACOBSON -- read once and referred to the Commit- tee on Corporations, Authorities and Commissions
+ Introduced by M. of A. JACOBSON, SHRESTHA, SANTABARBARA, EACHUS, SHIMSKY --  read  once and referred to the Committee on Corporations, Authori- ties and Commissions -- committee discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend the public service law, in relation to permitting the rendering of an estimated bill from a utility corporation  or  munici- pality under certain circumstances

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: